 While in-context learning and in-context prompting are closely related, they address different aspects:

-Both concepts hinge on the idea of context—one focuses on learning from it, and the other on generating responses based on it.
+Both concepts depend on the idea of context—one focuses on learning from it, and the other on generating responses based on it.

 Prompt Engineering Techniques